apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 *Note that you are free to decide the path and filename for the function’s source code.
-In our examples, we chose a base filename that includes the word `"main"` (since it is OpenWhisk and Nuvolaris’s default function name) and append two underscores to better assure uniqueness.*
+In our examples, we chose a base filename that includes the word `"main"` (since it is OpenWhisk and OpenServerless default function name) and append two underscores to better assure uniqueness.*